Capybara Intelligence: Exploring the Smart Behavior and Social Cognition

 Their habitat preferences aren’t purely coincidental—living near water sources allows them easy access to food as well as protection from predators.
 By sticking together in large numbers, they increase the odds of detecting predators early and have strength in numbers to ward off potential threats.
 It is fascinating how their interdependence within the herd is crucial for their survival as a species.

-Think of it this way: a herd near water offers them both safety and sustenance in one package.
+Think of it this way: a herd near water offers them safety and sustenance in one package.
 The proximity to freshwater enables grazing on grasses, aquatic plants, and fruits growing nearby, which forms the main part of their diet.

 Characteristics of Capybara’s Habitat and Social Structure: